github/Dynamic-Template-Engine/README.md

 TemplateManager.setupTemplateConfigurationFromRepo(repoName, branch, configName);

-// To pick up inbuilt templates TemplateManager.setupTemplateConfiguration(filePath); // file path of the config
+// To pick up inbuilt templates TemplateManager.setupTemplateConfiguration(filePath); // file path of the config, needs to be absolute path
+// example of how to give absolute path TemplateManager.setupTemplateConfiguration(path.resolve(__dirname, 'relative/path/of/config/file')); // relative to the current file calling the setupTemplateConfiguration method
 ```

 Note: If you choose to use your own repo for picking template use the following template repo.
 The structure of the repo should be same as this repo.